-Coming in at around $60, this compact no frills example can wind two watches simultaneously, and it is powered either by DC or batteries, making it ideal if you’re off traveling.
-The Japanese Mabuchi motor is whisper quiet, and despite its lack of frills, provides an intelligent rotation cycle of two minutes counterclockwise, a six minute pause and then two minutes clockwise.
-Velvet lined and with a nice lacquered finish, it does the job and is pretty unbeatable at this price point.
+Coming in at around $60, this compact no-frills example can wind two watches simultaneously, and it is powered either by DC or batteries, making it ideal if you’re traveling.
+The Japanese Mabuchi motor is whisper-quiet, and despite its lack of frills, provides an intelligent rotation cycle of two minutes counterclockwise, a six-minute pause, and then two minutes clockwise.
+With velvet lining and with a nice lacquered finish, it does the job and is a solid contender at this price point.

-Another budget-friendly option is Versa watch winders.
+Another budget-friendly option is a Versa watch winder.
 Readily available through a number of online sources, and with prices ranging from $40 for a single watch winder to about $120 for a 4-slot winder, Versa makes solid options for those who require the functionality of an automatic watch winder, but who do not necessarily want to pay a premium for it.
-While their construction is primarily plastic (for most models), you do get a reliable motor and a decent number of options as far as designs.
+While their construction is primarily plastic (for most models), you do get a reliable and silent motor, a respectable number of function settings, and a decent number of options as far as style and designs.

-Middle of the Road – Wolf Designs 270102 Heritage Module 2.1 Double Watch Winder
+Middle of the Road – Wolf Designs Double Watch Winder

 Wolf Designs has been in the luxury leather goods business longer than most – about 180 years to be exact.
-This double winder is certainly an investment, coming in at around the $500 mark (with some savvy searching), but it is packed with some pretty useful features.
-It can provide up to 900 turns a day and be programmed to perform intermittent rotations either clockwise, counterclockwise or a mixture of both.
+This double winder is certainly an investment, coming in at around the $500 mark (with some savvy searching), but it is packed with some pretty useful features and solid build quality.
+It can provide up to 900 turns a day and be programmed to perform intermittent rotations either clockwise, counterclockwise, or a mixture of both.
 It also has a start delay feature (10 seconds up to 12 hours) and has preset pause and sleep stages.

 Yikes! – Buben & Zorweg Agartos Tourbillon

-Diving headfirst into fantasy land, $52,000 will buy you the Agartos Tourbillon from the German purveyors of all things one percent-ish, Buben & Zorweg.
-Looking like something out of an industrial art installation, it is in fact an exquisite flying tourbillon minute clock that also happens to house a watch winder – sorry, a Time Mover®.
+Diving headfirst into high-roller land, $52,000 will buy you the Agartos Tourbillon from the German purveyors of all things for the one percent: Buben & Zorweg.
+Looking like something out of an industrial art installation, it is in fact an exquisite flying tourbillon minute clock that also happens to house a watch winder – or as the brand likes to call it, a Time Mover®.